jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Even Roman military officers didn't have professional schools.
 They learned on the job, and did just fine.

 We'll never be free of bureaucracy or rules.
 Like players on a sports team, player gods will always need administrators, leaders, and coaches.
-But, we don't need so many middle-men.
+But, we don't need so many middlemen.
 The team can make it's own decisions when every speciality from forward, defender, therapist, ball-boy, is geared towards the same goal: win.

 But that's getting hard to do in today's bureaucratic world of "eight different bosses".
 Which is not an exaggeration.
 The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.